In a separate article, we explain what plugins are and how you can use these to easily enhance your web site’s capabilities.

 Select all of the plugins you want to delete by either placing a tick next to their check box, or click on the checkbox next to the Plugin column header to select and delete all inactive plugins …

-Once you have selected all the plugins that you want to delete, choose Delete from the Bulk Actions pull-down menu …
+Once you have ticked all the check boxes next to the plugins that you want to delete, specify Delete from the Bulk Actions dropdown menu …

-In addition to the methods shown above, you can use a range of 3rd-party tools that let you manage your WordPress plugins.
+As well as the methods shown above, you can install a range of third-party tools that help you manage your plugins.

 Health Check & troubleshooting